-I am a life member of the International Society on General Relativity and Gravitation and Treasurer of the Australasian Society for General Relativity and Gravitation.
+I am a life member of the International Society on General Relativity and Gravitation and and Executive Committee Member of the Australasian Society for General Relativity and Gravitation.

 I was also Treasurer of the Local Organising Committee for the 18th International Conference on General Relativity and Gravitation (GRG18) and 7th Eduardo Amaldi Conference on Gravitational Waves (Amaldi7), jointly held at Darling Harbour, Sydney, in July 2007.

-I was also one of the Australian delegates on the International Coordinating Committee for the Marcel Grossman meetings, MG11 (Berlin 2006), MG12 (Paris 2009) and MG13 in Stockholm July 2012, and on the scientfic program committee for the Australian Institute of Physics 2012 congress (UNSW Sydney, Dec 2012).
+I was also one of the Australian delegates on the International Coordinating Committee for the Marcel Grossman meetings, MG11 (Berlin 2006), MG12 (Paris 2009), MG13 (Stockholm 2012) and MG14 in Paris, July 2015, and on the scientfic program committee for the Australian Institute of Physics 2012 congress (UNSW Sydney, Dec 2012).

-My current timetable has details of my consultation hours, and when I am unavailable.In session 1 2015 I will be lecturing one course:
+My current timetable has details of my consultation hours, and when I am unavailable.In session 2 2017 I will be lecturing two courses

 I am currently the Director of Undergraduate Studies in the School of Mathematics and Statistics.